 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.8 months, from April 29 to August 22, with an average daily incident shortwave energy per square meter above 5.8 kWh.
-The brightest day of the year is June 29, with an average of 6.9 kWh.
+The brightest month of the year in Brooklyn is June, with an average of 6.7 kWh.

 The darker period of the year lasts for 3.1 months, from November 6 to February 10, with an average daily incident shortwave energy per square meter below 2.8 kWh.
-The darkest day of the year is December 23, with an average of 1.8 kWh.
+The darkest month of the year in Brooklyn is December, with an average of 1.8 kWh.